piktonus97m/DevOps-The-Hard-Way-Azure/README.md

+## My notes

+While solving this challenge, I noticed that I like Azure more than AWS for some reason.
+It has a more opinionated way to show service categories and actions to perform.
+Without the need to search around how to perform something.

+Being honest I was not able to take advantage of my $200 credits, since this lab ask you to create 3 K8S nodes.
+Which is very expensive in the long run.
+After creating my cluster, I left the challenge about two or three days, and it consumed almost my quota. :( Not Azure fault but mine.
+So I will try to keep my free tier of services, and use another account if needed.

+It was not hard at all to learn Azure platform, since most of the knowledge I have from IBM Cloud and AWS, is applied here.
+Resource Groups, workspaces, user management, cloud services creation, etc.

+The app was running perfectly on the K8s cluster without issues.

+I will look forward to learn more about Azure.

 # DevOps-The-Hard-Way-Azure

 This tutorial contains a full, real-world solution for setting up an environment that is using DevOps technologies and practices for deploying apps and cloud services/cloud infrastructure to Azure.